Cooper, Granderson help power Marlins past Mets, 8-4

+MIAMI (AP) — The Miami Marlins are last in the majors in home runs.
+When they do hit them, they’ve made them count.

-MIAMI (AP) — Garrett Cooper, Curtis Granderson and Brian Anderson all homered and drove in two runs to power the Miami Marlins to an 8-4 victory over the New York Mets on Friday night in the first game after the All-Star break for both clubs.
+Garrett Cooper, Curtis Granderson and Brian Anderson all homered and drove in two runs to power the Marlins to an 8-4 victory over the New York Mets on Friday night in the first game after the All-Star break for both clubs.

+“I think we had a good approach,” Anderson said.
+“We started off kind of slow but we were eventually able to get some mistakes over the plate.
+We stayed within ourselves and ended up barreling up some balls and getting them out.”

-The Marlins beat the Mets for the fourth straight time.
+The Marlins improved to 14-2 when hitting at least two home runs in a game and beat the Mets for the fourth straight time.

 Miami’s Caleb Smith (5-4) pitched six innings, allowing two unearned runs and three hits.
 He struck out six and worked around a season-high five walks.